-Knob A can be used to adjust the selected parameter or you can enable swipe mode to change it.
+The knob assigned to <DIAL> can be used to adjust the selected parameter or you can enable [swipe mode](#) to change it.

 You can step through the keyer Type by selecting Type then pressing the Chng label on the bottom button or by pressing the Type label again once it is selected.